itmo-wad/Gabriel-Araujo-hw3/README.md

-# Gabriel-Araujo-hw2
+# Gabriel-Araujo-hw3

 Implemented features:
-1. Authentication form in '/'.
-2. Users can create a new account clicking on 'Create an Account' in the home page.
-The username and the password(with hashing) are stored in MongoDb.
-3. There is a default user(username: user | password: 123).
+1. There is a default user(username: user | password: 123)
-4. If the authentication was successful, the user can see a profile page.
-5. In the profile page the users can logout and change their password.
+2. Authenticated users can publish a post with title and content.
+These posts can be private or public.
+3. Any user can see the public posts.
+4. Logged users can also change password, see his/her own posts(public/private) and logout.